benjaminalt/SyncBlue/README.md

         python setup.py install

     Finally, download [PyQT4](https://www.riverbankcomputing.com/software/pyqt/download) for your platform and install it.
 3. You should be good to go!
+Just run the program:

+        python src/win/syncblue.py

 ## Still to do

 ### Release 0.4

 * Fully implement SyncBlue server (OBEX server on devices which do not natively support OBEX)
-    * GET operation
+    * GET operation DONE
-    * Threading
+    * Threading DONE
-    * Stability (always be able to abort)
+    * Stability (always be able to abort) DONE

 ### Later releases
 * New logo?